razonyang/hugo-mod-font-awesome-svg-js/README.md

 ```

 ### Load Script

+> You can skip this step if your theme supports [HugoPress](https://github.com/razonyang/hugopress).

 Then import the script into page, you can either use the `font-awesome/script` partial or the `font-awesome/script-resource` partial.
 The former renders a script tag, and the later return a script resource, which allow customizing the script tag and [concatting](https://gohugo.io/hugo-pipes/bundling/) with other scripts.